thenbe/neotest-playwright/README.md

 Projects can be toggled on and off using the `:NeotestPlaywrightProject` command.
 Projects that are toggled on will be passed along to playwright using the `--project` flag.

+Project selection can be persisted across neovim sessions by setting `persist_project_selection` to true.
+Selection is scoped to the project's root directory.

 # Credits

 - [neotest-jest](https://github.com/haydenmeade/neotest-jest)